George Kennedy: Acting career

-Kennedy's first notable screen role was a military policeman on the TV sitcom The Phil Silvers Show, for which he also served as a technical adviser to ensure accuracy for the show's military base setting.
-Kennedy later described the Silvers show as "a great training ground".
+Kennedy's first screen role came by way of his final Army assignment: as military advisor on the TV sitcom The Phil Silvers Show.
+When an acting spot as a military policeman opened up, he got the part, calling the experience a "great training ground for me".

 His film career began in 1961 in The Little Shepherd of Kingdom Come.
 He appeared in several Hollywood movies, including as a sadistic jail guard in the Kirk Douglas modern Western Lonely Are the Brave (1962), a ruthless criminal in the Cary Grant suspense film Charade (1963) and in the Joan Crawford thriller Strait-Jacket (1964).

 Kennedy was busy in 1965.
 He appeared with Gregory Peck in the mystery Mirage, with a large cast led by James Stewart in the plane-crash adventure The Flight of the Phoenix, with John Wayne in the war film In Harm's Way, and with Wayne and Dean Martin in the Western The Sons of Katie Elder.

 He played the character Blodgett in a 1966 episode "Return to Lawrence" of the series The Legend of Jesse James.
 He won an Academy Award for Best Supporting Actor in Cool Hand Luke (1967) for his performance as Dragline, a chain-gang convict who at first resents the new prisoner in camp played by Paul Newman, then comes to idolize the rebellious Luke.

 Kennedy followed with films such as The Dirty Dozen, Bandolero! and The Boston Strangler.
 In 1970, he appeared in the disaster film Airport, in which he plays one of its main characters, airline troubleshooter Joe Patroni.
 He reprises this role in Airport 1975, Airport '77 and The Concorde...
 Airport '79, the only cast member to appear in each film of the series.